TeknonTheou/TexMexRocks/README.md

 <h4>Create</h4>
 The project began with creating the model upon which the app would be built, adding a migration, and planning out all the categories to track for the object.
 This requirement included creagting an objects manager for accessing the database.

 I also createe a model form to include any inputs the user needs to make, and added templates to my app folder for creating a new item.
-A views function was made that renders the create page and utilizes the model form to save the collection item to the database.
+A views function was made that renders the create page and utilizes the model form to save the collection item to a relational database using SQLite.

 <h4>Read</h4>
 In this stage, I created a new HTML page, linked from my home page, to display a list of all items in the database.
 A function was added that gets all the items from the database and sends them to the template.